AlexBurnes/buildfab/progress.md

 # Progress: buildfab

 ## What Works
+- **Step If Condition Feature**: Successfully implemented conditional execution for stage steps using the existing expression evaluator
+  - Added step if condition support - steps can now use if conditions with the same powerful expression language as action variants
+  - Implemented conditional step execution - added shouldExecuteStepByCondition() function that evaluates if conditions using existing evaluateCondition() and EvaluateExpression() functions
+  - Enhanced DAG execution - updated all three DAG execution loops to check step conditions before execution
+  - Added proper skip handling - steps that fail if conditions are marked with StatusSkipped and properly displayed in output
+  - Implemented step callback integration - skipped steps trigger OnStepComplete with StepStatusSkipped to ensure they appear in ordered output display
+  - Comprehensive testing - created unit tests and integration tests for various condition scenarios
+  - Updated documentation - enhanced docs/Project-specification.md and README.md to document step if condition support
+  - Perfect user experience - users can now add conditional execution to any step using platform variables, logical operators, and helper functions
+  - VERSION 0.14.0 RELEASED with step if condition feature and comprehensive testing
 - **Enhanced When Conditions Expression Language**: Successfully implemented comprehensive expression language for when conditions similar to GitHub Actions
   - Created expression evaluation engine - new pkg/buildfab/expression.go with full expression parsing and evaluation system supporting variables, operators, and helper functions
   - Implemented variable system - support for os, arch, env.VAR, inputs.NAME, matrix.os, ci, branch with proper variable resolution and user variable override